techandpeople/techandpeople.github.io/_publications/2019_05_Designing_Personalized_Therapy_Tools_For_People_with_Dementia.md

 # link to the pdf
 pdf: https://tjvguerreiro.github.io/pubs/w4a_scrapbook.pdf

+ # people associated with the publication
+people:
+  - saa
+  - tjvg

 conference-name: W4A
 venue: "16th International Web for All Conference, San Francisco, USA, May, 2019"
 year: 2019